Migrant Farmworker Mission Experience

 A Wealth of Activities

-Other activities can include: learning about social service agencies, tutoring in daycare centers, helping at the overnight homeless shelters, working at construction sites with Habitat for Humanity, and many other options.
+Other activities may include: learning about social service agencies, tutoring in daycare centers, helping at the overnight homeless shelters, working at construction sites with Habitat for Humanity, and many other options.
 Students will listen to the stories of farm workers and organizations that assist them with advocacy in immigration, housing, material assistance, education and health care.

 A Week of Reflection, Relaxation, and Prayer

-The week also consists of prayer, journaling and reflection each day.
+The week also consists of prayer, journaling, and reflection each day.
 There will also be time to relax and go to the beautiful beaches of Fort Myers and Naples.